 For the exam, students will receive feedback in the form of marks and overall feedback on the cohort performance.

+Further, individualised feedback, can be provided upon request.
+Failure Redemption: Supplementary Examination.
 Additional Notes: Available to visiting and exchange students.

 MA-358 Financial Mathematics in Discrete Time

 Pre-requisite Modules: MA-252